broeker/jumpsuit/src/pages/index.md

     mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).
     All of us now face a fundamental shift in how we think about building the web \[^1], and it is going to be AWESOME.
-  heading: Let's build a better web
+  heading: Let's have some fun again.
   image1:
     alt: Jumpsuit diagram
     image: /img/jumpsuit.svg